The Pebbles and Bamm-Bamm Show: Production and continuation

 The Pebbles and Bamm-Bamm Show was the first spin-off TV series derived from The Flintstones, following the theatrical film The Man Called Flintstone in 1966.
 Joe Ruby and Ken Spears, creators of Scooby-Doo, Where are You!, served as story editors on Pebbles and Bamm-Bamm, and several individuals wrote episodes for the series, including Joel Kane, Woody Kling, and Howard Morganstern.
 Executive produced by William Hanna and Joseph Barbera, Charles A. Nichols served as the director and Iwao Takamoto was the creative producer and key character designer.
 The main title theme and musical directors for The Pebbles and Bamm-Bamm Show were made by Hoyt Curtin and Ted Nichols.
 Elliot Lawrence wrote songs for the series, with music arrangements by Lanny Meyers.
 The songs were recorded by Regent Sound Studios.

 Author Christopher P. Lehman wrote that the success of The Pebbles and Bamm-Bamm Show inspired Hanna-Barbera to create The Flintstone Comedy Hour in 1972.
 It combined previously broadcast episodes alongside new cartoons and shorts.
-Serving as a continuation, the new series featured newly-produced eleven-minute vignette versions of The Pebbles & Bamm-Bamm Show, as well as reruns from the 1971-72 season, during each of its eighteen episodes.
+Serving as a continuation, the new series featured newly-produced vignette versions of The Pebbles & Bamm-Bamm Show, as well as reruns from the 1971–72 season, during each of its sixteen episodes.
 The Flintstone Comedy Hour also included musical interludes performed by The Bedrock Rockers, similar to the original series.
 Fred Flintstone and Friends (1977), a later anthology series compiled for syndication, included reruns of segments from both The Pebbles and Bamm-Bamm Show and The Flintstone Comedy Hour.

-The Pebbles and Bamm-Bamm Show was one of the first shows to use Hanna-Barbera's limited laugh track, as they stopped using a full laugh track provided by Charley Douglass by the fall of 1971.
+The Pebbles and Bamm-Bamm Show was one of the last shows to use Hanna-Barbera's limited laugh track, as they stopped using a full laugh track provided by Charley Douglass by the fall of 1971.